systemli/ansible-role-roundcube/README.md

 [![Build Status](https://github.com/systemli/ansible-role-roundcube/workflows/Integration/badge.svg?branch=main)](https://github.com/systemli/ansible-role-roundcube/actions?query=workflow%3AIntegration)

 Install and configure Roundcube.
-This includes configuration of the Roundcube Getmail Plugin.
+This includes configuration of the Roundcube Getmail and Enigma Plugin.
 You can choose a custom skin `larry-custom` that has additional links to accout settings.

 ## Dependencies